wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/guide/install-ansible.rst

                # service sshd restart

    #.
-Verify authentication with public key works.We test from the Ansible server.
+Verify that the authentication with the public key works.
+Test from the Ansible server.

       .. code-block:: console